-Note: If necessary, see "Installing Software on the Second PM" on page 46 for reference.
+Note: If necessary, see "Installing Software on the Second PM" on page 48 for reference.
 Although that topic refers to the "second PM," in this instance, it applies to the replacement PM.

 - 11. When prompted, respond to the Select interface for private Physical Machine connection, and then respond to the prompt Select interface for managing the system (ibiz0). - 12.
 When prompted to configure ibiz0, select Automatic configuration via DHCP or Manual Configuration (Static Address).
 (The installation software configures priv0 automatically.) - 13.
 When installation is complete, the PM ejects the install DVD (if used) and reboots. - As the PM boots up, the everRun Availability Console displays its activity on the Physical Machines page.
 The Activity column displays the new PM as recovery (in Maintenance) and then running (in Maintenance). - 15.
-When you are ready to bring the replacement PM online, click Finalize to exit maintenance mode.
-Verify that both PMs return to the running state and that the PMs finish synchronizing.
-The initial synchronization may take minutes or hours depending on your configuration, including the amount of storage and the number of VMs. - 16.
-Manually reinstall applications and any other host-level software and reconfigure the PM to match your original settings.
+Assign logical disks from the new PM to storage groups on the everRun system, as described in "Assigning a Logical Disk to a Storage Group" on page 112.